Last Updated on January 11, 2021 by Julia Wilson

 Dark spots can develop in cats of any eye colour and may be cancerous (malignant) or benign.

 Benign iris melanosis can sometimes progress into malignant melanoma when the cells undergo malignant transformation.
 More often than developing a malignancy, iris melanomas can lead to glaucoma, a condition caused by increased pressure within the eyeball.
 Glaucoma causes distorted vision and can be extremely painful.
-Malignant melanomas have the potential to metastasise (spread) to other parts of the body, especially the lungs and the liver.
+Malignant melanomas have the potential to metastasise to the lungs, liver and other parts of the body.

 Areas of dark brown pigmentation within the iris.
 There may be one or multiple areas of pigmentation.
 Spots usually only occur in one eye, but in some cases, both eyes can be affected.
 Spots may start small and gradually increase in size and become darker.
 Where multiple spots are present, as they grow in size, they may merge.